bbartling/easy-aso/README.md

   - Overnight BACnet override realease bot
   - Heat pump system cold weather staggered start for electrical power management
   - Electrical load shift
-  - How to run Python scripts long-term as a Linux service using systemd
+  - How to run Python scripts long-term in a Docker container

 ## Future
 - [ ] Make tutorials for practicing bot script with a fake BACnet app allowing for safe, non-production testing of `easy-aso`.